mliebelt/pgn-viewer/plan.md

   * variations separated by paragraphs
   * different styling for them

-#### Bind keys

-* Allow to stear a game by function keys.
-* If more than one game is displayed, only the game that has focus (the user has clicked in) can be driven by the function keys.
-* Use the following function keys:
-  * "left": prevMove
-  * "right": nextMove
-  * "space":

 ### Infrastructure

-#### Structure of the project
+#### Structure of the project (working)

 * Get rid of the sub-modules.
 This was initially a good idea, but is not well now.
 * Use instead
   * separate folders during development, so it is easier to develop (and replace older versions by newer ones)
   * Rules in the Gruntfile which files should be selected for the distribution (in which order)

+The real structure as distribution should be the following:

+/ root of the files
+  readme.md
+  /js
+    /pgnviewerjs.js (minified version)
+  /css
+    chessboard.css (original file, no change)
+    pgnvjs.css (rules for PgnViewerJS only, changes to chessboard.css separated from the rest) /img
+    /buttons (for theming the additional buttons)
+      /ff (buttons of ??
+SEARCH FOR SOURCE)
+      /tango (buttons of tango item theme SEARCH FOR SOURCE) http://tango.freedesktop.org/releases/tango-icon-theme-0.8.90.tar.gz
+    /chesspieces
+      /separate folders for each piece theme
+    /pattern
+      *.png (pattern used in file pgnvjs.css)
+    blackwhite-* (button for flipping sided --> should be moved to buttons) /locales
+    chess-*.json (names of the chess pieces, defaults not necesary) nag-*.json (meanings of NAG (http://en.wikipedia.org/wiki/Numeric_Annotation_Glyphs), not used at the moment.
+Should be rendered when used in the PGN notation (e.g. by output of ChessBase))

 #### Building distribution  (working)